datacamp-content-public/courses-sentiment-analysis-in-r-a-tidyverse-approach-charles-copley/slides/chapter_1_106a7c5fade7e64b6db58bda3e72ec16.md

 ```

 `@part1`
-A _unit_ of text that can be analysed
+A _unit_ after breaking up text into pieces
 1. Words
 2. Phrases
 3. Sentences

 `@script`
 To start with, let us refresh what a token is, so that we can better understand the process of tokenization.
-A token is a text unit that can be analysed.
-This is usually a word, but can also be a phrase or other units of language.
+A token is what you get after breaking up a piece of text into smaller pieces, and usually involves discarding punctuation The smaller piecse are usually words, but can also be other units of language such as phrases or sentences.
+We will see how this concept is useful through the rest of this Course

 ---